martin-ger/esp_wifi_repeater/README.md

 *If you are looking for a way to integrate the NAT feature into your Arduino project* - see https://github.com/martin-ger/lwip_nat_arduino .

-A similar *NAT feature for the ESP32* can be found at: https://github.com/jonask1337/esp-lwip .
+A similar *NAT feature for the ESP32* can be found at: https://github.com/martin-ger/esp-lwip (older version here: https://github.com/jonask1337/esp-lwip , sample here: https://github.com/jonask1337/esp-idf-nat-example ).

 Typical usage scenarios include:
 - Simple range extender for an existing WiFi network